-FEMSA ...
-WHAT'S IN IT FOR YOU?
-Celebrating its 47th year in 2013, FEMSA (Fire and Emergency Manufacturers and Services Association) is the collective voice for companies that manufacture products and provide services for firefighters and their departments within the United States and Canada.
+Celebrating its 50th year in 2016, FEMSA - Fire and Emergency Manufacturers and Services Association - is the collective voice for companies that manufacture products and provide services for firefighters and their departments within the United States and Canada.
 Today, it's more important than ever for companies in our sector to work in a united direction.

-Currently, there are over 140 FEMSA members, and more than 90% of these companies have been members for 10 or more years.
+Currently, there are approximately 150 FEMSA members, and more than 80% of these companies have been members for 10 or more years.
 Membership into FEMSA will connect your business with others who are equally dedicated to the fire community, and will provide you with benefits that include:

 Trade Show Report Cards ...
 Ever curious to know what exhibitors think of the trade shows in our business sector?
 FEMSA has a Trade Show Report Card evaluation that takes direct feedback from members about the shows they've attended.
 Members find this of great value when determining where best to spend their marketing dollars.

-FEMSA also has a very strong relationship with the CFSI (Congressional Fire Service Institute) which is 100% dedicated to educating Members of Congress about fire and life safety issues.
+FEMSA also has a very strong relationship with the CFSI (Congressional Fire Services Institute) which is 100% dedicated to educating Members of Congress about fire and life safety issues.

 Firegrantdata.com ...
 FireGrantData.com is an online resource for legislators and their staff to quickly understand the impact the Fire Act Grants have had on their districts.
 The site includes success stories, facts about the grant program and easy access grant award history sorted by state and political districts.
 The site has been very well received and our usage statistics indicate that it is being used quite often by the personnel on Capitol Hill.